BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

     ```

 Unlike the PostGIS polyhedral surface, the CityGML `Solid` geometry has an additional `CompositeSurface` to represent
 the outer shell formed by the polygons.
-Additionally, the solid, the composite surface, and each polygon have an
+Moreover, the solid, the composite surface, and each polygon have an
 identifier that allows the reuse of the component and the assignment of textures or colors.
 The following JSON object
-captures this extra metadata and links it to the `POLYHEDRALSURFACE Z`:
+encodes this extra metadata and links it to the `POLYHEDRALSURFACE Z` representation:

 ```javascript
 {